eigerco/solana-spec/implementation-details.md

 ```
 There are 5 nodes in the cluster with different stakes: node A with 1000 stake, B with 1000 stake, C with 100 stake and so on.
 Node A sends a message, `Ma`, which is propagated through the network by its peers.

 Some nodes may receive the same message multiple times, e.g. node C will receive `Ma` from both A and B. In such a case the message from A will likely come faster than from B (fewer hops).
-Since C has now received the same message (`Ma`) from two different nodes, C needs to tell B to stop sending it messages originating from A. In other words, C is PRUNING B for all messages created by A. C prunes B since B's relay of `Ma` is coming in after C has already received `Ma` from A.
+Since C has now received the same message (`Ma`) from two different nodes, C needs to tell B to stop sending it messages originating from A. In other words, C is _PRUNING_ B for all messages created by A. C prunes B since B's relay of `Ma` is coming in after C has already received `Ma` from A.

 ##### Push active set of nodes

 Each node holds a _push active set of nodes_.
 It is a 25-element array because it represents the log2 distribution of the network's stake (largest stake holder is 14 million SOL, log(14 million) = 23.7).
-Each element, a `PushActiveSetEntry`, contains an index map of node public keys and bloom filters containing pruned nodes.
+Each element, a `PushActiveSetEntry`, contains an index map of peer public keys and bloom filters holding origin public keys.
+Node uses this index map to check if the origin of the message exists in the peer's corresponding bloom filter.
+If yes, the message is not sent to that peer.
+Otherwise, the message can be sent.

 ```rust
 struct PushActiveSet([PushActiveSetEntry; 25])